 As long as you have granted us consent to process your personal data for certain purposes (e.g. analysis of certain activities for marketing purposes), this processing is legal on the basis of your consent.
 Consent given can be withdrawn at any time.
 This also applies to withdrawing declarations of consent that were given to us before the GDPR came into force, i.e. before May 25, 2018.
 Withdrawal of consent does not affect the legality of data processed prior to withdrawal.

 Within Guuru, every unit that requires your data to fulfill our contractual and legal obligations will have access to it.
 Service providers and vicarious agents appointed by us can also receive access to data for the purposes given, if they maintain confidentiality.
 These are companies in the categories of banking services, IT services, logistics, printing services, telecommunications, collection, advice and consulting, and sales and marketing.
+The CUSTOMER, whose website offers our chat, has access to the chat history for quality and performance control via an admin portal.
+USERS can provide nicknames instead of common names and refrain from disclosing information identifying them and thus contribute to the protection of their data.

 Your data may be shared with EXPERTS and/or specialized IT service providers.
 As such, your data may be transferred to countries outside Switzerland or the European Economic Area (EEA).
 Personal data is transferred outside the EEA on the basis of declarations of adequacy or other appropriate safeguards, in particular standard data protection clauses adopted by the European Commission.